aiaa-deic/computation-ai/README.md

 ## Overview

-This is the main repository for the AIAA DEIC Computation-AI Subcommittee.
+This is the main repository for the AIAA DEIC CoDADE Subcommittee.
 It contains the source code for the [subcommittee website](https://compai.aiaadeic.org) and is the main location for collaboration for the subcommittee.

-This is also the launching forum regarding computer-aided-engineering + hpc + AI topics.
+This is also the launching forum regarding **computer-aided-engineering + hpc + AI** topics.

-We're seeking a new name for themes spanning CAE / HPC / AI (Computational Methods for Engineering?
-Scalable Computation Analytics and Syntheses ...)

 ## Contacts

 Please visit the [_Discussions_](https://github.com/aiaa-deic/computation-ai/discussions) area to join in on the conversation.

 You should also feel free to raise an issue in the repository to get help or ask a question.